 cars parked on the side of the road

-Kolkata: The Cultural Capital of India
+Kolkata Cities: The Cultural Capital of India

 Introduction

-Kolkata, formerly known as Calcutta, is the capital of West Bengal and the largest city in the region.
-Some even mistake Kolkata for West Bengal.
-Situated on the bank of the Hugli River, the city has all the examples of architectural brilliance.
-This city has produced some of the greatest minds in the history of India that include poets, film directors, Nobel prize winners, and whatnot.
-Letโ€™s take you to the narrow lanes of this beautiful city.
+Kolkata, formerly known as Calcutta, is the capital of the state of West Bengal and the largest city in the Eastern India region.
+Some even mistake Kolkata cities for West Bengal.
+Situated on the bank of the hooghly (hugli) River, the metropolitan area has all the examples of architectural brilliance. kolkata is home to some of the greatest minds in the history of India that include poets, film directors, Nobel prize winners, and whatnot.
+Let’s take you to the narrow lanes of this beautiful city.

-An overview of the city
+An overview of the former Capital of India

 cars parked on the side of the road kolkata cities